Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Sync_users.md

 **Step 1**

 1. Set the time in `Sync user` option in the plugin settings on MM.
-2. Navigate to users in system console on MM.
+2. Navigate to `users` in system console on MM.

 **Step 2**

 1. After step 1, check for users who already existed on MM.

+**Step 3**

+1. Set the time in `Sync user` option in the plugin settings on MM.
+2. Deativate a user on MS Teams after it is synced.
+3. Navigate to `users` in the system console on MM

 **Expected**

 The user should be able to verify all the `users` created on MS Teams.
-After step 2, No existing user should be created again as a remote user.
+After step 2, no existing user should be created again as a remote user.
+After step 3, the synced user should get inactive on MM.